9.00-9.15 Opening remarks

 Saturday, 7 December 2024, Faculty of Arts, rooms 4 and 15

-9.30-11.30 Labour, energy and politics (chair: Jernej Kaluža), room 4
+10.00-11.30 Labour, energy and politics (chair: Jernej Kaluža), room 4

-Marko Miočić (University of Ljubljana): Energetika vzdraženja kot gonilo aktivnosti
+Marko Miočić (University of Ljubljana): Energetika vzdraženja kot gonilo aktivnosti (The energy of irritation as a driver of activity)

 The legitimacy of humanism derives from the pretension to explain human activity as something that arises from man's own subjectivity, his free will, values and beliefs.
-In contrast, the Freudian psychoanalytic framework offers an alternative explanation for human activity, according to which the human psyche is defined by the laws of the psychic apparatus, according to which conscious or volitional activity is only a secondary response.
+In contrast, the Freudian psychoanalytic framework offers an alternative explanation for human activity, according to which the human psyche is defined by the laws of the psychic apparatus, so that conscious or volitional activity is only a secondary response.
 The economic dimension of metapsychology (the theoretical corpus of knowledge acquired through psychoanalytic practice) focuses, already in early Freud, on the dynamics of the escalation of arousal and its withdrawal, the former representing pleasure and the latter discomfort.
 Psychic impressions thus cause the escalation of irritation, and it is the function of the psychic apparatus to discharge it.
 The concept of the drive, an instinct that delivers irritation “from within” and independently of external stimuli, plays a special role in this respect.
 Freud's discovery of these insights led him to conceive of a libidinal economy, an economic sphere of the psyche in which trading, investing and borrowing take place, and in which psychic energy is the currency.
 The paper further starts from the thesis that some of the findings derived from this theoretical framework can also explain the widespread use of psychoactive substances such as alcohol, illicit drugs or psychotropic drugs such as antidepressants.
 Since substances, in addition to their material effects, also have effects linked to their social value, their use is closely intertwined with the libidinal economy.
 This paper will attempt to outline the ontology of this interplay and demonstrate the relevance of a Freudian theoretical framework for understanding agency as it manifests itself in 21st century capitalism.

 Andrea Jovanović (Institute for political studies, Belgrade): Geopolitics of artificial intelligence

-Marja Zakelšek (Cedra, Ljubljana): Disciplina ali pripadnost: Inovacije v organizaciji delovnega procesa, primer maloprodajnih podjetij v Sloveniji
+Marja Zakelšek (Cedra, Ljubljana): Disciplina ali pripadnost: Inovacije v organizaciji delovnega procesa, primer maloprodajnih podjetij v Sloveniji (Discipline or belonging: Innovations in the organization of employment, the case of retail companies in Slovenia)

 “It's like we are goingto war” is how a worker in a retail warehouse describes his working day.
 “Every month they evaluate the branches, every month you find out where you are,” says a worker in a retail branch about her work.
-Using the analysis of interviews with workers in retail warehouses and branches, I will show that they are at work in two different places in the logistics chain of retail companies—in central warehouses, which are the center of the logistics chain, and in branches, which represent peripheral parts of this chain. two specific models of workforce management, which in differentiated ways ensure the productivity and meekness of workers.
+Using the analysis of interviews with workers in retail warehouses and branches, I will show that they are at work in two different locations in the logistics chain of retail companies—in central warehouses, which are the center of the logistics chain, and in branches, which represent peripheral parts of this chain. two specific models of workforce management, which in differentiated ways ensure the productivity and meekness of workers.

 Lidija Šumah (University of Ljubljana): Turn!
 Turn!
 Turn!
 Theoretical turns and the humanism/antihumanism divide Intellectual history is full of turns.
-Starting from the 1950s, we have seen a flood of supposed paradigm shifts, which make up a theoretical trend that displays the tendency of becoming an independent discipline within the humanities.
+Starting from the 1950s, we have seen a flood of supposed paradigm shifts, which make up a theoretical trend that displays the tendency of each turn becoming an independent discipline within the humanities.
 This theoretical fascination began with the linguistic turn in the 1960s, which was succeeded by the pictorial and bodily turns in the 1980s, followed by the affective turn in the 1990s, and, most recently, by the sensory turn.
 The talk sets out to rethink this – by no means exhaustive – trajectory of turns by relating them to the humanism/antihumanism divide.

-This paper makes use of the (pre)history of social choice theory (from Pliny the Elder, Lull and the French Enlightenment to Arrow's theorem [1951] and beyond) to explore how models of selected epistemologies would fit onto its phases.
+This presentation makes use of the (pre)history of social choice theory (from Pliny the Elder, Lull and the French Enlightenment to Arrow's theorem [1951] and beyond) to explore how models of selected epistemologies would fit onto its phases.

 Maruška Nardoni (University of Ljubljana): The surveillance capitalism boogeyman The presentation challenges the widely cited theory of surveillance capitalism, as proposed by Shoshana Zuboff, an American scholar whose work posits a “new logic of accumulation and operations” that allegedly claims human experience as free raw material for conversion into behavioural data.
 Zuboff argues that this “rogue force,” driven by novel economic imperatives, exploits the “virgin territory” of private human experience, with the development of platforms such as Google and Facebook serving as prime examples.
 The presentation pinpoints some of the most exaggerated claims within surveillance capitalism theory, which fail to account for various forms of indifference toward moral values rooted in human nature.
 These assumptions, symptomatic of contemporary anxieties about technology, often adopt a paranoid tone and employ echoes of Orwellian dystopia instead of actual concepts.
 Moreover, Zuboff’s framework positions privacy as the cornerstone of democratic order and concludes with a sino-phobic fable portraying the final stage of surveillance capitalism’s destructive effects: a future where “true individualism” will perish and machines manipulate people into uniform subjectivities.
-By offering three counter-arguments – drawing on examples from common online marketing practices, routine data collection and processing, and machine learning development – the presentation will demonstrate that much of what is referred to as “surveillance revenues” or “surveillance capital” can, in fact, be understood as typical online advertising activities rather than fundamentally new or sinister form of capitalism.
+By offering three counter-arguments – drawing on examples from common online marketing practices, routine data collection and processing, and machine learning development – the presentation will demonstrate that much of what is referred to as “surveillance revenues” or “surveillance capital” can, in fact, be understood as typical online advertising activities rather than a fundamentally new or sinister form of capitalism.

 Simon Hajdini (University of Ljubljana): Biohybrid enjoyments: On Freud and biotechnology Due to rapid developments in advanced algorithms and computational power, thinking machines have begun to consume much of the current philosophical debate about technology.
 Though inherently linked to AI, significantly less attention is given to feeling machines and to the substantial strides made in their recent technological development.
 The talk takes its cue from three distinct loci of the ongoing collapse of the distance separating humans from our technological appendages.
 Sketching out the conceptual value of the notions of bio-mimetics, bio-fabrication, and bio-hybridisation for philosophical inquiry, the talk proceeds by staging an encounter between present-day bio-technological research, on the one hand, and, on the other, Freud’s old anti-humanist insights into the nature of the human as a prosthetic deity.